Fort Bridger – HauntedHouses.com

 HISTORY OF MANIFESTATIONS:

 Over its long history, many people grew attached to this lovely oasis, and worked hard to improve and change Fort Bridger to meet their particular needs.
-Many spirits seem not ready to pass over to the other side just yet, and choose to stay in this lovely spot in western Wyoming,
+Many spirits seem not ready to pass over to the other side just yet, and choose to stay in this lovely spot in western Wyoming, perhaps to remember all their good times.

+Soldiers who die in battle, sometimes like to stay where they were last stationed.
 Perhaps they stick around because they died before they could finish their work and responsibilities in this world; such as their tour of duty or still had quite a to-do list when they suddenly died.
 Perhaps they had suffered an emotional, painful incident before expiring.

 All of the restored buildings on this historic site are popular with entities of the people who once worked and lived here.